ikarus-project/ikarus/docs/website/02_examples/vonMisesTruss.md

 The Lagrange basis is used to approximate the displacement field.
 The `Truss` elements are then created, followed by the fixing of the degrees of freedom at the boundaries (`{0,0}` and `{2 * L,0}`).
 A vertical downward load is applied to the center node.
 The non-linear operator is then constructed.
-The Newton-Raphson method is used as the non-linear solver, and an `nonLinearSolverObserver` is created to write messages as desired by the non-linear solver.
+The Newton-Raphson method is used as the non-linear solver, and an `nonLinearSolverLogger` is created to write messages as desired by the non-linear solver.
 An additional `lvkObserver` is created using the `Ikarus::GenericControlObserver` feature.
 This observer helps to fill up the matrix `lambdaAndDisp` with the load factor `lambda` and the two unconstrained degrees of freedom whenever